In order to assess the risk your property poses, most insurers will need to know details about any subsidence issues it has encountered in the past.

 The structural engineer will also be expected to have the accreditations MIStructE, FIStructE, MICE or FICE after their name.

-You may also be asked about any trees that are over 5 metres in height and less than 7 metres away from any of the buildings on your property.
+You may also be asked about any trees that are over 5 metres height and within 7 metres of any of the buildings on your property.
 To this end, you may be asked the following questions (for clarification purposes) about every individual tree that falls into the aforementioned category:

 Because trees are frequently found to be the direct cause (or a contributory factor) of many subsidence cases, insurance companies need to be made aware of them.
 Trees cause subsidence when their roots enter shrinkable clay soils and extract excessive amounts of moisture from them.